WICG/manifest-incubations/user-preferences-explainer.md

 }
 ```

-When a user has dark mode enabled, the fields redefined for `color_scheme_dark` will be used instead of the top level fields.

 ## Possible extensions

-In addition to the preferences `color_scheme_dark` and `color_scheme_light`, other CSS [user preference media features](https://drafts.csswg.org/mediaqueries-5/#mf-user-preferences) could be added as valid keys.
+In addition to the `color_scheme` preference, other CSS [user preference media features](https://drafts.csswg.org/mediaqueries-5/#mf-user-preferences) could be added as valid keys.
 These include:

 *   Prefers reduced motion
 *   Prefers reduced transparency